 - Six Ways to Make Herb-Infused Oil

-Planning a Beauty and Skincare Garden
+Planning a Skincare Garden

 If you grow a garden, you probably already have skincare plants, whether you realize it or not.
 They’re a diverse group and range from shrubs to aromatic herbs, vegetables, and weeds.
 You’ll think twice about pulling out plantain or chickweed after hearing what they can do.
 Although you could grow a garden specifically for skincare herbs, it’s much more feasible to just make space for them.
 It could be a small garden bed or peppering herbs around the garden that work as companion plants to veggies.